hollyperley23/yt2009-wii/readme.md

   # things to note

    this fork is not endoursed or created or maintaned or what not by the creator of YT2009 (dx)!

+  # WARNING AS OF THE 14TH OF OCTOBER 2024

+  YouTube I think did some backend changes which is causing the Wii APP through YT2009 to have issue, DX said he'll look into what is happening with videos and such so stay tuned.

+  # READ THIS

+  please please please check EVERY EVERY instance of youtube.com and 192.168.1.150, and if you want video playback in a browser (using MP4s rather than WebMs that the wii likes) use /wiitv/alt, and for leanbacklitev3, use either h263 or TV media swfs (AND PATCH THEM).
+If you're not sure you did this CHECK IT AGAIN before contacting me.

   # linux users